jyg/mob/README.md

 All the native pd GUIs will be exported.
 They must interact with the patch only with their rcv and snd channel names (no wired connections).

 Save your patch.
-Click on red button, mopb creates dynamically the needed wrappers.
+Click on red button, [mob] creates dynamically the needed wrappers.
 Choose a name for the generated graphical interface file (*.mmp).
 Copy both *.pd and *.mmp files to your mobile device (MobMuPlat directory).

 That's all !